 point of death, even death on a cross.

-for He perfectly did the will of His Father throughout His entire journey on earth.
-The Creator
+He perfectly did the will of His Father throughout His entire journey on earth.
+The creator came

-came to die for His Creation, although He had never sinned or missed the mark of God as a full-
+to die for His creation, although He had never sinned or missed the mark of God as a full-blooded

-blooded man of flesh and bones, not some spirit occupying a body, as some have taught.
-He was
+man of flesh and bones, not some spirit occupying a body, as some have taught.
+He was all man,

-all man, yet without sin.
+yet without sin.
 He knew no sin, yet He took on death as if a sinner.
-He was crucified on
+He was crucified on a cross

-a cross as if He were a criminal deserving death.
-The Jewish religious leaders of His day
+as if He were a criminal deserving death.
+The Jewish religious leaders of His day proclaimed He

-proclaimed He deserved death merely because He factually and truthfully claimed to be the Son
+deserved death merely because He factually and truthfully claimed to be the Son of God (John

 Who Are You, Lord?

-of God (John 19.7), not because He had committed some heinous sin against humanity.
-They
+19:7) as well as Israel's God and Messiah, not because He had committed some heinous sin

-(Luke 23.41).
-A centurion keeping guard over Jesus became very frightened by all that was
+nothing wrong (Luke 23:41).
+A centurion keeping guard over Jesus became very frightened by all

-The good news is that the grave could not hold Him, for He had no sin that death could hold over
+The good news is that the grave could not hold Him—He had no sin that death could hold over

 Him.
 Take special note that this was the exact same position that the first Adam found himself